 During the course of the Student Patrolís first semester in service, the student officers maintained a highly visible and uniformed presence seven days a week during the late night and early morning hours while on patrol.
 Additionally, the Student Patrol Officers assisted the regular Public Safety Officers on calls for service as well as detecting and reporting suspicious or criminal activity to campus police and security officers.
 On three occasions, Student Patrol Officers detected activity involving controlled dangerous substances while on foot patrol and notified regular Public Safety Officers of their findings which resulted in an arrest as well as disciplinary referrals to the universityís Office of Judicial Affairs.
 Also, the Student Patrol Officers observed and interrupted an incident of criminal mischief while in progress and assisted in maintaining the perimeter of a near-fatal motor vehicle crash scene.

-All thirteen of the first Student Patrol Officers successfully completed the program in May 2008 with eleven of them graduating from the university with their bachelorís degrees in Law & Justice Studies.
-Two will be returning in the Fall 2008 semester to continue their studies as Law & Justice majors.
+All twelve of the first Student Patrol Officers successfully completed the program in May 2008 with ten of them graduating from the university with their bachelorís degrees in Law & Justice Studies.
+Two returned in the Fall 2008 semester to continue their studies as Law & Justice majors.